nghttp2/nghttp2/doc/h2load.1.rst

     appear slightly  out of order with  multiple threads due to buffering.
 Status code is -1 for failed streams.

+.. option:: --qlog-file-base=<PATH>

+    Enable qlog output and specify base file name for qlogs.
+    Qlog  is emitted  for each connection.
+    For  a  given  base  name "base", each  output file name becomes  "base.M.N.qlog"  where M is worker ID  and N is client ID (e.g. "base.0.3.qlog").
+    Only effective in QUIC runs.

 .. option:: --connect-to=<HOST>[:<PORT>]

     Host and port to connect  instead of using the authority